skswar/NYCitibike_Demand_Prediction_ML_Pipeline/README.md

 ### Building ETL
 Given the scale of the data involved, it was imperative to design an optimized and efficient data pipeline that could seamlessly handle both incoming and existing data.
 The project utilized two primary data sources: historical data files spanning a two-year period, and live data updates received every 30 minutes.
 The objective was to leverage the historical data for training a forecasting model, validate its performance using the live data, and utilize the model to predict demand for the next 24 hours or more.<br>
 To achieve this, separate table structures and relations were created for the historic and real-time data.
 The dataset consisted of two years' worth of trip history details, two years of historical weather data (with occasional gaps), and three other data sources updated every 30 minutes.
 The pipeline architecture followed the Medallion format, where raw data was stored in bronze tables, and data relevant for model training was cleaned, merged, and stored in silver tables.
-Additionally, API calls were made to address missing weather data.<br>
+Additionally, API calls were made to address missing weather data.
+Gold tables were reserved for inference and monitoring model/data.
+The ETL pipleine was made immutable so that no side effects occur while running it multiple times with the same input data.<br>

 <p align="center">
 <img src="https://raw.githubusercontent.com/skswar/NYCitibike_Demand_Prediction_ML_Pipeline/master/img/ETL_Arch.png" alt="ETL Architecture height="70%" width="70%"/></p>